oymotion/oymotion.github.io/_pages/gForce100EmbeddedSuiteUserGuide.md

 gForceJoint UART adopts a data protocol similar to TLV (type-length-value).

-gForceJoint UART consists of two kinds of transactions:
+gForceJoint UART consists of two types of data transfers:

-1. Commands from the Target Control System to gForceJoint.
+1. Command: data from the Target Control System to gForceJoint.
-2. Events from gForceJoint to Target Control System.
+2. Event: data from gForceJoint to Target Control System.

-Right now, only Events are supported. (one-way)
+Right now, only Event is supported. (one-way)

 ### Event Format